 First and foremost, your password should be completely random.
 The words, numbers, symbols you choose to include in your password must be unique, use enough unusual characters, and be long enough to ensure the necessary level of complexity.

-Strong passwords can be randomly generated for free and automatically using the Bitwarden Strong Password Generator, now available for public use on our website.
+Strong passwords can be randomly generated for free and automatically using the, now available for public use on our website.
 With this free tool, you can generate random passwords based on the guidelines you define for each of your online accounts.
 As pictured below, you can customize the password generator settings, then evaluate your password strength score and the estimated time it would take for a hacker to crack it.

 Generate great passwords using the Bitwarden Password Generator.